 There are a few places where you can stay in or outside Yellowstone.
 We’ve always stayed at Silver Gate and Cooke City, just outside the north east entrance and only a 30 minute drive to the Lamar Valley.
 (Read about why we consider Cooke City & Silver Gate: Yellowstone’s Hidden Haven for Wildlife Watchers).
 In the winter, the road ends just past Cooke City because of the deep snow.

-In Cooke City you can’t miss the fantastic breakfast and coffee at the Bearclaw Bakery.
-You just can’t!
 For dinner time, head to to the Bistro for pasta, seafood and steaks.
-Our friends at Ghost Bear Photography highly recommend the Miners Saloon.
+Our friends at Ghost Bear Institute highly recommend the Miners Saloon.
 We couldn’t make it this time, but we’ll try it next time!

 Cooke City locals call winter the “noisy season” as a huge number of snowmobiles take over the town.
 We didn’t find it very noisy but if you don’t like the idea of sharing your vacation with snowmobilers, Pine Edge Cabins has a few cute log cabins just down the road at Silver Gate.
-Silver Gate also has a couple of stores that are open in the winter months, but no restaurants.
+Silver Gate also has a couple of stores that are open in the winter months (last time we were there none were open), but no restaurants.